This is the day to leave the dark behind you,

 How quickly can I get help?

-We aim to respond to enquiries received by phone or email within 48 hours.
-Usually we can accomplish this within 24 hours.
-Patty Everitt will arrange to speak to you at a time convenient for you.
-This conversation normally takes 20-30 minutes, gives you the opportunity to say what is happening for you and to ask any questions you may have, and for Patty to get an idea of how we might be able to help.
+She will then arrange to speak to you at a time that is convenient for you.
+The conversation normally takes around 30 minutes, gives you the opportunity to say what is happening for you and to ask any questions you may have, and for Patty to get an idea of how we might be able to help.

 We aim for you to have your initial appointment with a counsellor arranged within 10 days of that initial conversation.
 Again, usually this is arranged much more quickly.